VatomInc/wallet-ios-sdk/README.md

 wallet.navigate("profile", ["any": "..."]);
 ```

-## openNFTDetail()
+## openToken()

-The `openNFTDetail` function facilitates the navigation to the NFT detail screen within the wallet SDK.
+The `openToken` function facilitates the navigation to the NFT detail screen within the wallet SDK.

 ### Parameters: